GhaithDI/Project2/README.md

 - Input fields for Email, Full Name, Password, and Confirm Password 📑 ✏️.
 - Button to submit a new account (functionality placeholder) ▶️ .
 - Option to return to the Login page 🔙 .
+-Technologies used 🛠️🔎:
+- Python 🐍
+- Flet📝